 Frozen Business Bank Account

-Additionally, a business who has had their business account frozen by the bank, will also have their credit rating reduced to zero as a result.
+Additionally, a business that has had its business account frozen by the bank will also have its credit rating reduced to zero as a result.

 Reputational Damage